 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board a different flight from the airline, you’re still eligible for compensation.
-The key factor is your arrival time at your destination.
+If you choose to board another flight from the airline, you can still get compensation.
+The most important thing is when you reach your final destination.

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |